soai-bilbo-ml-study-group/Utils/README.md

 # Utils
-A place for explanations about tools and libraries
+A place for explanations about tools, libraries and algorithms